 STYLE: My aim with Eligo is to produce a structured but elegant expression of Barossa Shiraz.
 A wine with restrained power, rich texture and palate length.
 Eligo is a vineyard selection of the best, low yielding parcels of exceptional fruit that I find during the vintage.

-VINTAGE: The 2014 vintage did provide some challenges.
-After good winter and early spring rains the soil profiles were generally full, but a combination of a windy spring with northern Barossa frosts did dramatically reduce the production for some vineyards.
+VINTAGE: After good winter and early spring rains the soil profiles were generally full, but a combination of a windy spring with northern Barossa frosts did dramatically reduce the production for some vineyards.
 A dry late spring and hot start to summer was brought to a halt on Valentine’s day by significant rain and then cooler conditions for the remainder of vintage.
 These cooler conditions provided an extended ripening period and allowed excellent flavour to build.

 Colour: Deep purple red.